 Enrolment in the Global Enterprise Experience is free.

 Team leader roles are allocated to sponsoring organisations and Peer-Leader Plus enrollees before the contest starts.
 The Peer-Leader Plus costs US$630.
 Check out the Team Leader Programme.
 A comparison with the Peer-Leader, Peer-Leader Plus, and Leader Coach programmes are here.

 Leader training and support

-- Access to additional personal coaching
+- Access to booking your own personal coaching sessions

 - Access to a full suite of interactive webinars on leadership skills, personal development, developing a business concept proposal, social enterpreneurship, the UNSDGs, innovation and coaching

 - Access to a Microsoft Teams group for networking and learning materials

 - Emails providing leadership and team management guidance at each step of the contest